 - Make a list of clothes that can be easily combined in terms of colours and function.
 Example: pick t-shirt+shorts that can be extended to long trousers, likewise take a vest that can be worn on top of t-shirts.
 Use wind-and-rain-jacket in one item that can be turned into a warm jacket by adding a fleece vest.

 - Choose clothes with similar shades of colours for better combination and washing too.
-Check out the Amazon shop for travel wear.
+Check out my selected Amazon shop items for travel wear.

 - Pack multi-use clothes like bandana or a sarong or body map.

 - Prefer functional clothes instead of normal clothes.
-They not only protect you from sun, wind and rain, they are way too practical in terms of quick wash and dry, they are lighter too.
+They not only protect you from sun, wind and rain, they are way too practical in terms of quick wash and dry and they are lightweight too.

 This is a packing skill that you will learn gradually, the more you travel the better you will become with this, because while travelling you will experience different things and new ideas on how to cut off unnecessary weight.
 Here a few tips for reducing at least 50% of packing weight: